suyogkad/Random-Recipe-Generator/README.md

 ## License

 The dataset used in this application is licensed under CC BY-SA 3.0.
-The source code for this application is licensed under the MIT License.

 ## Acknowledgments